alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

 ---
 layout: post
-title: .NET generics under the hood
+title: .NET Generics under the hood
 date: 2015-09-25
 modified: 2015-09-25
-excerpt: About .NET memory layout and how generics affect it, how they work under the hood and a JITter bug for dessert.
+excerpt: About .NET memory layout and how Generics affect it, how they work under the hood and a JITter bug for dessert.
 tags: [.NET, CLR]
 comments: true
 share: true